 It’s most famous for its extensive gold exhibits and has something for everyone.
-For kids, there are hands-on exhibits that show how Costa Rican gold is made as well as a simulated mine to ride through.
+For kids, hands-on exhibits show how Costa Rican gold is made and a simulated mine to ride through.

-Plaza de la Cultura (Culture Square) is located in front of the National Theater in San José.
-It’s popular with tourists because it is home to the Costa Rican Coffee Institute, Costa Rica Immigration office, and Costa Rica Tourism Board.
+Plaza de la Cultura (Culture Square) is in front of the National Theater in San José.
+It’s popular with tourists because it is home to the Costa Rican Coffee Institute, Costa Rica Immigration Office, and Costa Rica Tourism Board.